seanare/java-pdf-lib-eval/README.md

 The Nitro Pro 11 fixtures in this project are validated by Adobe Reader DC.

-Assuming you have Java installed, you can reproduce the issue thus:
+Assuming you have Java 8 installed, you can reproduce the issue thus:
 ```
-gradlew test --tests PdfBoxBouncyCastleSignatureVerifierTest
+./gradlew test --tests PdfBoxBouncyCastleSignatureVerifierTest
 ```
 For the Nitro 11 Pro signed fixtures, this results in the following error:
 ```